Nycto/Hasher/README.md

 Accumulating a Hash
 -------------------

-There will be times where you will want to generate a hash based on the data stored in a list.
-Instead of joining the content into a single string and passing it in all at once, you might want to use a `Foldable` instead.
-It allows you to progressively generate a hash by folding over a data structure.
+There will be times when you will want to generate a hash based on the data stored in a traversable object.
+Instead of joining the content into a giant string and passing it in all at once, you might want to use a `Foldable` instead.
+It allows you to progressively generate a hash using a fold.
 For
 example:

 ```scala